Sai-Adarsh/sai-adarsh/README.md

 ### **About Myself:**
  - 🚀 Full-Stack & Android Engineer, and an open-source enthusiast from Madurai, India.
- - 🙍🏽‍♂️ Current: Internship at IIT Madras's team of Brain Research.
+ - 🙍🏽‍♂️ Current: Looking for a summer internship in 2021.
  - 👨🏽‍💻 Former: Open source contributor at [@Kubernetes](http://github.com/kubernetes/kubernetes) @Uber.
 Research Intern [@IIIT Kancheepuram](https://www.iiitdm.ac.in/).
  - 📦 Beside's programming, am hugely passionate about design, startups & entrepreneurship.
  - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sai-adarsh/).